-You can view the settings of the network devices connected to the network of your Verizon Internet Gateway for Business.
+You can view the settings of the network devices connected to the network of your Verizon Business Internet Gateway.

 The abundance of harmful information on the internet poses a serious challenge for employers and parents alike as they ask "How can I regulate what my employee or child does on the internet?"